skysemone/PythonNotes/01_Lutz_Python/Ch4/Problems/Additional Solutions.md

 print(D['Apple'][1])
 ```
-## 4.)
-Use **csv** to read data4.txt.
+### 4.)
+Use 'csv' to read data4.txt.
 This is a data file made by a LakeShore brand VSM.
 Make a nested list that contains every resistance memsurement, and the total elapsed time in seconds.
 The resistance measurement can be found in the columns that start with '1' and the total time is just the running sum of the "Elapsed Time" values.
 Note there are two "Elapsed Time" floats that occur for every resistance value, and it is formatted as 'hours:minutes:seconds'.

 ---
 ```python